geniuszxy/Counter/Counter/Protocols.md

 ## Login without password and encryption

-Nothing to do, just start query.
+Nothing to do, just start quering.

 ## Login with password